djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 Even if you’ve never tried it, you probably know what [[pen and paper (“tabletop”) roleplaying|t.roleplaying.pen-and-paper]] like classic Dungeons & Dragons involves: folks sitting around a table, “inhabiting” a fantasy scenario with characters of their own devising, figuring out what those characters should try to do, and rolling dice to add an element of chance to their imaginary efforts.
 A facilitator, commonly known as [[the Game Master|t.roleplaying.gm]] (or GM for short) sets the scenes and keeps things moving, while the players keep track of their characters’ statuses on pieces of paper known as character sheets.

 Tabletop roleplaying grew out of the combat-based board games of the late 1960s. *Dungeons & Dragons* (1974) is commonly credited as the progenitor, but it seems more accurate to say that one of D&D’s co-creators, [[user.dave-arneson]], established the genre with his [[game.blackmoor]] game session on April 17, 1971.
-For a great history, I highly recommend [[user.cecilia-danastasio]] [Dungeons & Deceptions: The First D&D Players Push Back On The Legend Of Gary Gygax](https://kotaku.com/dungeons-deceptions-the-first-d-d-players-push-back-1837516834).
+For a great history, I highly recommend [Dungeons & Deceptions: The First D&D Players Push Back On The Legend Of Gary Gygax](https://kotaku.com/dungeons-deceptions-the-first-d-d-players-push-back-1837516834).

 ### CARP